zshamrock/startup-prepublic/README.md

 A few advantages or key features:
 - Git repository can be integrated with Slack or Hipchat to receive notifications every time the user signs up
-- Use Github or Bitbucket as the data storage, so need to take care of data replication and data loss yourself
+- Use Github or Bitbucket as the data storage, so no need to take care of data replication and data loss yourself

 ### Available environment variables
 <table>